 It stays really well for a month under refrigeration and for 5-6 months in freezer.
 Be sure to store it in a clean air tight container for longer shelf life.

-What chilies are used to make red chilli paste?
+What chilies are used to make red chili paste?

 For example, Ancho Chile or/and Guajillo variety are used to make Mexican Chili paste.
 So, paste can be either a combination of different types or just one type of dried chilies.

 We Indians use various combinations of regional chilies to make the paste.
 Like here, I have used only Kashmiri chilies to make plain red chili paste for curries, tikkas and marinades for kababs or roasts.

 Furthermore, I have also used the combination of Kashmiri (mild heat) and Bedgi chilies (medium heat) for chilli garlic paste to go in Asian and Indo Chinese Recipes.